AmericanRedCross/vca-collect-website/README.md

 - `npm install` to get all the node modules
 - install [Jekyll](https://jekyllrb.com/docs/installation/)
 - install Gulp `npm install -g gulp`
-- compile sass and build static site (gulp task not setup yet)
+- compile sass and build static site with default gulp task `gulp`
+  - to watch for changes and have browser sync run use `gulp dev`
 - adjust settings.js for your deployment
 - install [PM2](https://github.com/Unitech/pm2) `sudo npm install pm2 -g`
   - other tools will let you keep the application up and running on your server (e.g. [Forever](https://github.com/foreverjs/forever))